jiecaoappen/detail-design/ID_Card_Verification/ID_card_Verify_Detail_Design.md

 verification request is allowed up to 5 times per day for each user.

 4. **Don't call real web service in dev**

+5. **Verification service usage alert**

+every successfully verification leads to an incr operation of mongo document : "id_verification_usage", a watch will be set up in Prometheus, to alert avaliable usage.